[ HOME ] [ TRAVEL ] [ CATS ] [ CRITTERS ] [ ART ] [ MASK, COSTUME ] [ GARDEN ] [ BOAT ]

 photo of skerry mast mock up using the birds mouth method.

 Test for birds mouth mast assembly.
-Notice that the inside is not perfectly smooth because I cut my v a bit short of the full width of the wood.
+Notice that the inside is not perfectly smooth because I cut my v slightly short of the full width of the wood.
 I was testing the set up and just assembled my set up boards.

 My set up for cutting even boards.
 It keeps my fingers from the blade.
 I used the same set up for the notch except the blade was tilted.